 East Georgia State College's main campus is located at 131 College Circle, Swainsboro, Georgia 30401.
-The College offers a Certificate Program, an Associate of Arts and selected baccalaureate degrees.
-Additionally, East Georgia State College operates external campuses in Statesboro and Augusta.
+The College offers a Certificate Program, an Associate of Arts, an Associate of Science, and select baccalaureate degrees.
+Additionally, East Georgia State College operates two external off-campus instructional sites in Statesboro and Augusta.